Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Results

 \subsection{Quantitative Analysis}

-\paragraph{Image Dataset} Table~\ref{tab:main-results} shows that SCER outperforms baseline methods across four benchmarks: Waterbirds, CelebA, MetaShift, and ColorMNIST, each presenting different spurious correlation challenges.
+\paragraph{Image Dataset} Table~\ref{tab:main-results_paper} shows that SCER outperforms baseline methods across four benchmarks: Waterbirds, CelebA, MetaShift, and ColorMNIST, each presenting different spurious correlation challenges.
 SCER achieves the highest worst-group accuracy in four datasets, with 91.2\% on Waterbirds, 91.4\% on CelebA, 86.7\% on MetaShift, and 73.6\% on ColorMNIST at $\rho=80\%$.
-These results demonstrate that embedding-level disentanglement of spurious and core features effectively mitigates bias. \paragraph{Image Dataset with Stronger Spurious Correlations} Table~\ref{tab:CMNIST} reports performance on ColorMNIST under varying levels of spurious correlation $\rho$.
+These results demonstrate that embedding-level disentanglement effectively mitigates spurious bias. \paragraph{Image Dataset with Stronger Spurious Correlations} Table~\ref{tab:CMNIST_paper} reports performance on ColorMNIST under varying levels of spurious correlation $\rho$.
 As $\rho$ increases, the dataset becomes increasingly biased, making classification more challenging and highlighting the detrimental impact of spurious correlations on standard models.
-SCER consistently achieves the highest worst-group accuracy across all values of $\rho$, attaining 73.6\% at $\rho = 80\%$, 73.0\% at $\rho = 90\%$, and 72.8\% at $\rho = 95\%$, outperforming all baselines.
+SCER consistently achieves the highest worst-group accuracy across all values of $\rho$, attaining 73.6\% at $\rho = 80\%$, 73.0\% at $\rho = 90\%$, 72.8\% at $\rho = 95\%$, and 56.0\% at $\rho = 99\%$, outperforming all baselines.

-subpopulations, and regularization-capacity trade-offs that limit its effectiveness. class imbalance methods~\citep{japkowicz2000class,lin2017focal,cui2019class} and LISA~\citep{yao2022improving} fail as they rely on reweighting available samples or interpolating between seen domains, making them unable to handle completely missing groups.
+In this extreme setting where an entire subpopulation is omitted from training, GroupDRO~\citep{sagawadistributionally} suffers from instability with extreme minority groups, poor extrapolation to unseen subpopulations, and regularization-capacity trade-offs that limit its effectiveness.
+Class imbalance methods~\citep{japkowicz2000class} and LISA~\citep{yao2022improving} fail as they rely on reweighting available samples or interpolating between seen domains, making them unable to handle completely missing groups.
 Similarly, PDE~\citep{deng2023robust}, despite initially learning from balanced data, cannot generalize to entirely unseen group combinations.
-These results demonstrate that under complete group absence, which induces extreme spurious correlations and corrupts the representation space, embedding-level interventions are essential.
-SCER’s superior performance is attributed to its direct regularization of the representation space, effectively mitigating spurious correlations and enabling robust generalization to entirely unseen subpopulations.
+These results show embedding-level interventions are essential when complete groups are absent, as this causes extreme spurious correlations.
+SCER's superior performance stems from directly regularizing the representation space, mitigating spurious correlations and enabling robust generalization to unseen subpopulations.